-- Yeast – The yeast is what allows this garlic knot recipe to rise into the perfectly fluffy rolls that they are.
+- Active Dry Yeast – The yeast is what allows this garlic knot recipe to rise into the perfectly fluffy rolls that they are.

 - All- Purpose Flour – The flour is what holds it all together!
 But make sure you have a little extra to make sure your work surface is well floured.
 We don’t want the dough sticking.
 Bread flour can also be used, it has high protein which can yield a tender crumb.

 - Melted butter – You can’t have rolls without butter!
 Once mixed with the garlic and Italian seasoning, the butter mixture totally takes these rolls to the next level.
 Some folks prefer olive oil, but it’s butter all the way for me.